-The newest drive-in on the block, the Skyline Drive-in in Greenpoint allows patrons to catch a movie and take in stunning views of Manhattan and the East River.
+The new Skyline Drive-in in Greenpoint allows patrons to catch a movie and take in stunning views of Manhattan and the East River.
 In addition to space for cars, the Brooklyn drive-in will have pedestrian seating (socially distanced, we assume), and you can even bring your own food and drink.
 The Skyline Drive-in will be open Friday and Saturday nights.

 Tickets: $54.99/car (max seven people)

 Tribeca Drive-in at Orchard Beach and Nickerson Beach

 The Tribeca Drive-In is screening films for free on beaches around the country, including Orchard Beach in the Bronx and Nickerson Beach in Nassau County.
 It's a mix of family-friendly and older crowd films, and they screen throughout July.
 Arrive at least 30 minutes before showtime.
 Masks are required whenever you leave your car.
 Concessions are for sale, and restrooms are on site.